Willie Wilson (drummer): Music career

 For their 1980–1981 concerts in support of their concept album The Wall, Pink Floyd were joined by a "surrogate band" - each member being shadowed by a second person.
 The second drummer (initially appearing on stage wearing a mask to make him look like Pink Floyd drummer Nick Mason) was Wilson, and his contributions can be heard on the live album Is There Anybody Out There?
 The Wall Live 1980–81, eventually released in 2000.
 Another Quiver member, Peter Wood, was the surrogate keyboard player.

-Wilson also drums on Gilmour's single "Smile", from his 2006 album On an Island.
+Wilson also plays drums on Gilmour's single "Smile", from his 2006 album On an Island.

 Wilson lives in Cornwall and gigs regularly around the county with three-piece band, The Hoodle, who also often have Renwick as a second guitarist.